ApurvGaikwad0/Record_Manager/README.md

 # Record Manager Module Description

-This report describes the design, implementation, and testing of the Record Manager module developed for CS 525 – Advanced Database Organization (Spring 2025).
 The Record Manager is responsible for **managing tables with fixed schemas, supporting operations such as record insertion, deletion, update, and scanning**.
 It builds upon the previously implemented Storage Manager and Buffer Manager modules and includes an innovative tombstone mechanism to track deleted records without wasting disk space.

 ## Programming Language Used: C